 - 2018: 134

-Because of this, after a fatal motorcycle crash, the surviving family members of the decedent might be able to bring a lawsuit against an at-fault motorist in Michigan.
-These claims could request compensation for the deceased’s pain and suffering prior to death, as well as numerous losses suffered by the surviving family members.
+The personal representative works with the attorney to bring a lawsuit.
+These cases demand compensation for the deceased’s pain and suffering prior to death, as well as numerous other losses suffered by the surviving family members.

 - 29000 Inkster Road